 Whether it’s a category 5 hurricane or a foggy morning, weather conditions are responsible for countless car accidents in New York.
 However, the vast majority of serious car accidents occur as a result of human error, not the weather.
 Typically, car accidents that occur in part because of the weather are a consequence of the weather and the driver’s negligence.

 Knowing this, you should always explore your legal options for pursuing compensation from liable parties after your collision.
-A Long Island car accident lawyer can help you investigate your accident, determine fault, and seek the maximum amount of damages available for all of your losses.
+A New York car accident lawyer can help you investigate your accident, determine fault, and seek the maximum amount of damages available for all of your losses.

 After an accident, many drivers claim that the weather was a contributing factor that led to the crash.
 However, after an accident, very few reports list weather as a contributing factor.